watabe951/easypip/README.md

 ```

 ### sync
-Finally, you can install all of packages in requirements.lock by
+You can install all of packages in requirements.lock by

 ```
 $ easypip sync